hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 ### tags (String[])

 It is a set of tokens that allow one to look up and filter the credential schema records.
 This field is not a part of the W3C specification.
-Its usage by the PRISM Platform for filtering the records.
+Its usage by the PRISM platform for filtering the records.
-Example:
+**Example:**

 ```json
 {